openharmony/docs/en/device-dev/kernel/memory.md

     </table>

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >For details about the implementation differences of  **mmap**  between the OS and Linux, see  [Differences from the Linux Standard Library](differences-from-the-linux-standard-library.md).
+    >For details about the implementation differences between  **mmap**  and Linux function, see  [Differences from the Linux Standard Library](differences-from-the-linux-standard-library.md).

     **Return values:**